 The Administration Division is responsible for planning, organizing, reviewing and maintaining efficient and cost-effective services.
 The Administration Division ensures that all elements of the city are prepared to deal with unusual occurrences and disasters.
 The Administrative Division is managed by Assistant Fire Chief Shane Samon.

 The Operation Division is responsible for all emergency and non-emergency responses made by the department's fire and medical teams.
 The Operations Division oversees and maintains manpower, equipment, vehicles, training and communications and protects lives and property in the city from all hazards.
 This is achieved by managing staffing, training, equipment and other apparatus to provide residents with fire, paramedic medical treatment and protection from threats to life and property.
+This division is managed by Division Chief Scott Murley.

 Risk Reduction Division